ewanaszydlowska/Something-like-twitter/README.md

 [IN PROGRESS]

 This is my first Spring and Hibernate project, an app which is a social network; something like Twitter.
-It includes entities of User, Tweet, Comment, Messages.
+It includes entities of User, Tweet, Comment, Message.
 It lets user perform all the CRUD operations on all entities. <br />

 Technology stack:<br />
 Java SE 8<br />